 Wray and Leslau stepped down as chairman and managing director of the Trocadero in the summer of 1997.
 Wray commented, “we had not realised that SegaWorld would do so badly and it is a great disappointment”.
 John Conlan was appointed as chairman.
 He accused Sega of lacking “any coherent plan that could improve profits to levels that would begin to mitigate the rental obligations for the space it occupies”.

 SegaWorld London received a £650,000 facelift in December 1997, and admission fees were removed.
 Conlan admitted:

 We have realised that this is not an indoor theme park.
 It is an amusement arcade and you would not normally pay to go to an amusement arcade.

+The promises of interactivity, optimism for the future, over-expectation and consequent media cynicism that defined SegaWorld also characterised the launch of the Millennium Dome in London.
 Further parallels can be made between SegaWorld and DisneyQuest, a similar indoor theme park with virtual reality elements which also over-promised and failed to deliver.